 In the example below, you see the mobile device condition and the browser width condition added by the Responsive add-on.

-Using the OR statement to combine both conditions means that the visitor must either have a browser width below 767 pixels or must be on a mobile device to see the ad – or meat both conditions.
+Using the OR statement to combine both conditions means that the visitor must either have a browser width below 767 pixels or must be on a mobile device to see the ad – or meet both conditions.

 You could also combine conditions of the same type like a browser width above 480 with one saying a browser width below 767 and so target specific browser ranges like small tablets.